sbt/sbt-jacoco/readme.md

 See the **[Wiki](https://github.com/sbt/jacoco4sbt/wiki)** for details.

 ## Change Log
+* *2.1.5*
+    * Added report summary to the build output
+    * Added check for required coverage

 * *2.1.4*
     * Fixed a bad regression ([#8](https://github.com/sbt/jacoco4sbt/issues/8)) and added tests so that it doesn't happen again